avaa999/DCKO-TactileServoing/README.md

 # Dynamic Contrastive Koopman Operator for Tactile Servo of Deformable Linear Objects

-## The paper is accepted by IEEE TRANSACTIONS ON INDUSTRIAL ELECTRONICS.
+**Our paper has been accepted by _IEEE Transactions on Industrial Electronics_!**
+If you're interested in our work, feel free to follow for updates on the early access publication.

 ![The proposed framework](pictures/Overview.png)
 <!--